rbisdorff/Digraph3/docSphinx/pearls.rst

       'criteria': ['v0001', 'v0004', 'v0005', ... ]})
     ])

-In :numref:`ConvertVotingProfile2PerfTab` we first store the linear voting in a :py:class:`perfTabs.PerformanceTableau` format (se Line 1).
+In :numref:`ConvertVotingProfile2PerfTab` we first store the linear voting in a :py:class:`perfTabs.PerformanceTableau` format (see Line 1).
 In Line 3, we reload this performance tableau data.
 The three parties of the linear voting profile represent three decision objectives and the voters are distributed as performance criteria according to the party they support.

 In order to make now a **primary multipartisan selection** of potential election winners, we compute the corresponding *unopposed multiobjective outranking* digraph.